apocalyptech/pyoaktms/README.md

 The vast majority of those options should be safe to leave at the defaults, but you can tweak every aspect of the resulting TMS file if you like.
-The various "footer" information is pretty likely to be there just for informational purposes (except for possibly the two uint32s at the end which seem to be always zeros).
-The date is likewise probably unimportant except for informational purposes.
+The various "footer" information (including the `date`) is pretty likely to be there just for informational purposes for any human looking at the file.
+The TMS compilation/build date, host, and build number, perhaps?
+I picked an effectively random value for what looks like a build number, as the default.

+The file ends with eight bytes which, so far, have always been zeroes.
+I've chosen to interpret those as two uint32s, and you can set their values with `--footer-num1` and `--footer-num2`, but you're probably best off leaving them at their default `0` values.

 The "magic" number is found in the header of both OakTMS and DaffodilTMS files, and is the same for both.
 No idea how the game would respond if this was